 How to find and board Windermere Lake Cruises

 You can board a Windermere Lake Cruise at any of the piers mentioned above, but the easiest ones to start your adventure are at Bowness, Ambleside Waterhead and Lakeside.

-Each of these piers have dedicated car park, but there are also public transport options as well.
+Each of these piers has dedicated car park, but there are also public transport options as well.

 By Car: From the M6, take the A590 heading into the Lake District.
-Follow the brown tourists signs for Windermere Lake Cruises at Lakeside Pier.
+Follow the brown tourist signs for Windermere Lake Cruises at Lakeside Pier.
 For Bowness and Ambleside piers follow the A591.

 By Bus: Stagecoach bus services in the Lake District can take you to Bowness Pier and Ambleside Waterhead.
 See here for details.

 Bowness, Ambleside Waterhead and Lakeside all have parking areas with reasonable rates for all-day parking;

 Bowness: park up at the Braithwaite Fold Car Park with 400 spaces.
 6 to 10 hours is £7.00.

 Ambleside Waterhead: I parked up in the FREE carpark opposite the pier.
 But, there is a dedicated car park with 21 spaces that costs £5 for the whole day.